kausk/fai-load-tester/README.md

 **Overview**

-This loadtester generates load by spawning a specified number of Virtual Users (VUs) each second, which each make a specified number of HTTP requests.
+This loadtester generates load by spawning a specified number of Virtual Users (VUs) each second over a given duration, which each make a specified number of HTTP requests.
 A desired QPS is achieved by dividing the QPS into VUs and iterations per VU.

 The load test is specified using `models.TestPlan`, and this is passed into `service.TestRunner` which executes the test.